CrickyJ/CS-Group-Project/README.md

 # CS-Group-Project
 unity project

-making a game with others
+making some changes from the original project: